 Our error estimates represent certainly a lower bound.
 In particular, given the length of the low pass filter we use for glitch identification, the uncertainty on $\Delta$ for the shortest glitches, $\Delta \lesssim \SI{30}{s}$, may be significantly underestimated.
 However we stress that none of the results depends critically on the accuracy of such an uncertainty estimate, as parameter fluctuations within the glitch population are significantly larger than their uncertainties.

-\section{Estimation of glitch rate}
+\section{ESTIMATION OF GLITCH RATE}

-The rate of impulse-carrying glitches in both OR and subsets of CR is computed with a Bayesian analysis, as follows.
+The rate of impulse-carrying glitches in both ordinary runs and subsets of cold runs is computed with a Bayesian analysis, as follows.
 According to the Lilliefors test, the distribution of the waiting times $t_i$ is compatible with an exponential distribution.
 We can then provide an estimate of the rate $\lambda$.
 Under the assumption that each event is an independent random extraction from an exponential distribution with rate $\lambda$, we apply Bayes' theorem to the joint probability of $n$ events, with a uniform prior on $\lambda$, to get its posterior distribution:

 where $\Gamma$ is the Gamma function.
 We estimate $\lambda$ as the probability-maximizing value, and the asymmetric error bounds at 1$\sigma$ confidence level as the quantiles of the probability distribution containing 68\% of it.
 The result is compatible with the fit of the waiting time distributions, in Fig.~\ref{fig:tauhistograms}.